By Bruce Camber, May 24, 2018

 To introduce this point of view is the purpose of these writings.

 I had formulated this notion of infinity sometime in 1971; but as a conceptual frame of reference, though pleasing, it was hardly scientific.
 It went nowhere.
 It was too general and not necessarily relevant to current scientific research.
 Of course, continuity was the cornerstone of logic and science, but so was discontinuity.
-The net-net is a null.
+For me, the net-net was a null.

 Symmetries were well-defined, but then there were quantum asymmetries.
 Harmony was illusive and seemed more experiential than experimental.

 Something changed for me in December 2011.
-When set within our recently-developed chart, Big Board-little universe (December 2011) whereby “everything, everywhere for all time” was indexed, and with its simple geometries and even more simple doublings from the Planck Length, continuity-symmetry-and-harmony seemed to be more formidable.
+When set within our recently-developed chart — called the Big Board-little universe (December 2011) — whereby “everything, everywhere for all time” was indexed, and with its simple geometries and even more simple doublings from the Planck Length, continuity-symmetry-and-harmony seemed to be more formidable.